webqit/webflo/README.md

 + The returned object for the root URL - `http://localhost:3000/` - becomes a JSON response...

-  ...or is conditionally rendered into an `index.html` file in the `public` directory that pairs with the URL.
+  ...or is conditionally rendered into an `index.html` file in the `public` directory that pairs with the route.

   ```shell
   my-app